 The Brighton Trilogy by Peter Guttridge

 Guttridge wasn’t a Brighton local per se but he moved in and out of the city on a regular basis and this trilogy wanders through Brighton’s lost past and explores a theme of crime and redemption in an entertaining and engaging manner.
 You’ll be sad to put it down when it’s finally over.

 Julie Burchill, the journalist, is a Brighton girl and it’s no surprise that her novel Sugar Rush graces this list – she’s definitely one of the city’s best-loved, locally, celebrities.
 This story of a public school girl arriving in a Brighton comprehensive is among her best works and utterly compelling.

 Dead Simple by Peter James (and all the other Roy Grace novels)

-The biggest name author in town who isn’t also an actress or glamour model is Peter James.
+Peter James is the biggest name author in town who isn’t also an actress or glamour model.
 His entire series of Roy Grace novels are set in Brighton and the first of them is Dead Simple which is as good a place to start as any.
 Peter regularly does good works in Brighton and has donated two police cars to the local constabulary!